darasiemi/data_engineering_credit_fraud_project/setup.md

 Mage is deployed on `localhost:6789`

 You can then create a project on Mage and the code in `mage_etl/load_credit_fraud_gcs.py` can be copied to a data exporter python script.
 The ETL process is setup to be done in just a single block of this data expoter.
 Since mage is configured to `/home/src`, we will download our dataset to this directory (locally or by Kaggle API call).
 In addition, the credential that allows us to write to GCS, will also be under the directory `/home/src/keys/`.
 The credentials can also be configured in the `io_config.yaml` file.
+It should be noted that the read is in CSV format.
+To make the data more lightweight for storage, the dataset is converted to parquets before transferring to cloud storage.

 Some processing done during the ETL ingestion on Mage are:
 - Data is read in batches of 100,000 records.